 The front desk used to be located by the front door but now has its own space to the left of the entrance.
 They did retain the key boxes from the old desk.

 We were helped immediately and the desk agent instantaneously started our conversation in English.
 We had this happen for the entire time in the hotel.
-Never once, besides a greeting, were we spoken to in German (Note from Sharon: they apparently know the 20 ways you can spot an American tourist from a mile away LOL).
+Never once, besides a greeting, were we spoken to in German (Note from Sharon: they apparently know, and we obviously fit the 20 ways you can spot an American tourist from a mile away LOL).

-Our concierge informed us that our room was ready and they would help bring our bags to the room.
+Our concierge informed us that our room was ready and that they would help bring our bags to the room.
 Instead of being handed one of the huge keys, we were given two RFID Luxury Collection room keys.
-We were a bit disappointed as the old keys were impressive, yet heavy.
+We were a bit disappointed as the old keys were impressive (but heavy).

-Unlike our last room when we stayed here, where we needed to go upstairs, an elevator and more stairs, this one was easier to reach.
+Unlike our last room when we stayed here, where we needed to go up stairs, take an elevator and then more stairs, this one was easier to reach.
 Up to the second level and follow the hallway.

 Ours was the door on the right, Room 36.